ljwoodley/azure_cloud_resume_challenge/README.md

 The completed resume can be found at [https://www.laurencejwoodley.com](https://www.laurencejwoodley.com).

+A blog post on my journey can be found [here](https://ljwoodley.github.io/posts/2023-12-07/post.html)

 The main knowledge sources used to complete this challenge were:

   -  Microsoft documentations